Behlil/EVRP/Readme.md

 The dataset is intended for research and optimization purposes in green logistics and electric vehicle routing problems.
 It allows users to simulate vehicle routes that account for delivery constraints, energy consumption, charging needs, and vehicle capacities, providing a realistic challenge for route optimization algorithms.

 ## Citation
-Please cite the use of this dataset as follows:
 > Goeke, Dominik (2019), “E-VRPTW instances”, Mendeley Data, V1, doi: 10.17632/h3mrm5dhxw.1